kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentbit_types.md

 ### storage.metrics (string, optional) {#bufferstorage-storage.metrics}

-If http_server option has been enabled in the main Service configuration section, this option registers a new endpoint where internal metrics of the storage layer can be consumed.
+Available in Logging operator version 4.4 and later.
+If the `http_server` option has been enabled in the main Service configuration section, this option registers a new endpoint where internal metrics of the storage layer can be consumed.

 Default: Off